mpetrovich/cypress-scenario-runner/docs/setup.md

 `defaultCommandWait` | `0` | Number of milliseconds to wait before each scenario step.
 Useful if the UI needs a delay for DOM elements to update.
-`elementAttributeName` | `data-test` | Name of the attribute whose value is used to match elements `valueAttributeName` | `data-test-val` | Name of the attribute whose value is used to match multi-checkbox inputs
+`elementAttributeName` | `data-test` | Name of the attribute whose value is used to match elements `valueAttributeName` | `data-test-val` | Name of the attribute whose value is used to match multi-checkbox inputs `forceAttributeName` | `data-test-force` | Name of the attribute whose value is used to determine whether an input's value should be set even if the input is not visible or focusable; if omitted, defaults to behaving as if `data-test-force="true" was set`

 Custom steps